Jürgen Klopp selected as FIFA best coach | DW | 23.09.2019

 Messi and Rapinoe win top player awards

-Meanwhile, Barcelona`s Lionel Messi saw off stiff competition to win the best player of the year award for a record sixth time.

-The Argentine managed to claim the prize despite not reaching the Champions League final, with arch-rival and five time winner Cristiano Ronaldo coming in third.
+The Argentine managed to claim the prize, which was formerly known as the Ballon d'or, despite not reaching the Champions League final.
+Archrival and five-time winner Cristiano Ronaldo came third.

 Defensive stalwart Virgil van Dijk, who led Liverpool to Champions League glory, sandwiched the two domineering players of the modern game.